wp-plugins/woocommerce-dymo-print/readme.txt

 Now you are able to print shipping address labels in a second!

 For more information, check out [our website](http://wordpress.geev.nl/product/woocommerce-dymo-print/).

+This plugin is compatible with Wordpress 4.0-beta3 and WooCommerce 2.2.0-bleeding.

 **Free version**